 A good book marketing company will be very straightforward with you about what they can and can’t guarantee, and what their goals are for every strategy they present to you.

-And a book marketing company that really has their head in the game will customize their recommendations based on your current and long term goals, what you’ve achieved with your platform to date, your genre, who your buyer market is and your upcoming publishing scheduling.
+And a book marketing company that really has their head in the game will customize their recommendations based on the bigger picture.
+This includes your current and long term goals (if you haven’t refined your goals, this article will help you set focused goals and break them down).
+A good book marketing company will also factor in what you’ve achieved with your platform to date, your genre, who your buyer market is, and your upcoming publishing schedule.

 Ask questions, don’t assume anything.

 If during your research you come across a book marketing company that presents you with options solely based on your budget – keep looking.